 sqv

-is a standalone tool for the verification of signatures over data.
-Its main use case is the verification of downloaded files.
+is a standalone tool for verifying signatures.
+Its main use case is for verifying the integrity and authenticity of downloaded files.

 Installation